TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Cycle.rst

 f:cycle
 =======

-You can improve the output of the f:for view helper using f:cycle.
+You can improve the output of the f:for ViewHelper using f:cycle.
 For example, you can add odd/even classes to a table row.
 While you can reach the first and last elements using f:for, you'll need to use f:cycle to reach any of the other entries.